yizh4ng/ditto/README.md

 p.paint_samples()
 ```

-Ground truths and fringes can be extracted from p.ground_truth and p.fringes
+Ground truths and fringes can be extracted from p.ground_truth and p.fringes.

+# todo

+Zernike polynomial abberation.

+For video geneation, when most of shapes move out of the field of view, generate new shapes.